JPaoloMaloles/Tftraitors-frontend/README.md

   <li>When the player data is acquired, the text will change to "Importing...
 Done" in green and the summoner info will appear at the top of "SummonerInfoIndex"</li>
 </ol>
 <h3>Account Features</h3>
-For ease of use, Importing Player Info has been made exempt from authentication.
-There are currently no public-facing features locked behind account ownage.
+There are currently no public use features locked behind account ownage, only admin controls.
-<h3></h3>
-<h1> Roadmap</h1>
+<p></p>
+Admin account credentials are located in <a href="db/seeds.rb">db/seeds.rb</a>.
+<p></p>
+When logged into an Admin account, users may click on "Show More" to Update and Destroy Summoner Info.

+<h1>Roadmap</h1>